DIY Natural Dog Shampoo

 All natural dog shampoo

-*Add the coconut oil to the hot water.
+• Add the coconut oil to the hot water.
 You can customize the recipe for your dog here.
-If you have a dog breed with short, naturally oily fur (like labs) add the 3 tsps of coconut oil, if you have a dog with longer, naturally dry fur (like collies) add the 1 tsp.
+If you have a dog breed with short, naturally oily fur (like labs) add the full 3 tsps of coconut oil, if you have a dog with longer, naturally dry fur (like collies) add 1 tsp.
 My three dogs all have totally different fur types so I usually just go in the middle with 2 tsps.
-Strangely enough, oil cleans oil, so the greasier the dog the more oil you’ll want.
+Oil attracts & dissolves oil, so the greasier the dog the more oil you’ll want.
 If you add too much, don’t worry.
 It will naturally absorb into your dog’s skin eventually, but it might take a few hours.

-*Add shaved or liquid castille/bastille soap to the hot water.
+• Add shaved or liquid castille soap to the hot water.
 What is castille soap?
 It is cold process soap made with just olive oil, water, & lye.
-Bastille soap is cold process soap made with at least 70% olive oil (can have another oil or two mixed in in small quantities).
+Bastille soap is cold process soap made with at least 70% olive oil (can have another oil or two mixed in in small quantities) which will also work.
 Olive Oil is extremely gentle and an excellent cleanser.
 You can use a bar of soap and grate off some shavings.
 Here I will shamelessly plug my Cape Coop Buttermilk Bay Baby Soap.
-It’s a super gentle & all natural bastille soap perfect for people with sensitive skin, babies and dogs.
+It’s a super gentle & all natural bastille soap perfect for people with sensitive skin like babies and dogs.
 Alternatively, you can use liquid castille soap.
 A great natural castille soap is Dr Bronner’s.
 They have a mild baby formula that is unscented that would work well for dogs.

 All natural dog shampoo